dmd-program/dmd-100/projects/ritual/develop_prototype.md

 ## Prototyping

-1. Determine what UI elements you will need.
+1. Determine what UI elements you will need for the mobile app
+   1. Number of unique screens
+   2. Navigation buttons
+   3. Text and media
 2. Draw UI elements including

 ## Steps to completion